-where $\ket{f}=\frac{1}{\sqrt{d}}\sum_{i=0}^{d-1}\ket{i}$ and $d$ is the dimension of Hilbert space $H$. $f$ is non-texture state and it alone corresponds to the zero-resource set of the theory to be developed.
-The associated free operations, corresponding to completed positive and trace preserving maps $\Lambda$, are affected by Kraus operators, $\Lambda(\rho)=\sum_{n}K_{n}\rho K_{n}^{\dagger}$, for which $\sum_{n}K_{n}^{\dagger}K_{n}=\mathbbm{1}$.
-These free maps must suffies $\Lambda(f)=f$, so must have $K_{n}\ket{f}\propto\ket{f}$ for all $n$.
-Parisio \cite{ref1} demonstrated that the circuit layer, which (contains at least one CNOT gate) can be fully characterized by randomized input states and the texture of the output qubits.
+Parisio \cite{ref1} demonstrated that a circuit layer containing at least one CNOT gate can be fully characterized by using randomized input states and analyzing the texture of the output qubits.
 Notably, this process does not require tomographic protocols or ancillary systems.
-As a quantum, QST is similar to quantum coherence, which is a key component in emerging quantum technologies, such as quantum metrology \cite{ref2,ref3}, quantum computing \cite{ref4}, nanoscle thermodynamics \cite{ref5,ref6,ref7,ref8}, and biological systems \cite{ref9,ref10,ref11}.
-Therefore, maybe QST will have a positive impact on quantum information tasks.
+As a quantum resource, QST is analogous to quantum coherence, which is a key component in emerging quantum technologies such as quantum metrology \cite{ref2,ref3}, quantum computing \cite{ref4}, nanoscale thermodynamics \cite{ref5,ref6,ref7,ref8}, and biological systems \cite{ref9,ref10,ref11}.
+Therefore, QST may also have a positive impact on quantum information tasks.

-As a newly emerging quantum resource, Ref. \cite{ref12} focuses on the measurement of resources and proposes various measurement methods.
-In this paper, we complement two measures of QST based on distance definitions, and unlike Ref. \cite{ref12}, we adopt the Hellinger distance and Tsallis relative $\alpha$ entropy.
-And we also propose a method to difine QST measures $\Upsilon_{f}$ by monotonic functions $f$.
-At this point, the measurement of QST have become sufficiently numerous.
+As a newly emerging quantum resource, quantum-state texture (QST) has spurred the development of measurement techniques.
+While Ref.~\cite{ref12} proposed various measurement methods, this work complements the framework by introducing two distance-based QST measures.
+Unlike Ref.~\cite{ref12}, we employ affinity and Tsallis relative $\alpha$-entropy for this purpose.
+We further demonstrate that the QST measure defined by the Hellinger distance is a special case of the measure defined by affinity.
+Additionally, we propose a general method for constructing QST measures, denoted as $\Upsilon_{g}$, using monotonic functions $g$, and provide a specific example that plays a pivotal role in subsequent sections.